 The biggest advantage of a homeowners association is the shared common areas within the community.
 Most associations have pools, clubhouses, volleyball courts, and other fun amenities that one could not afford on their own.
 Luckily, anyone living in the community can take advantage of these comforts.

-Having an HOA board is also a benefit of living in an HOA.
+Having a board is also a benefit of living in an HOA.
 The board ensures that homes and communal areas are beautiful and well-maintained.
 As a result, homes in HOA communities typically enjoy higher and more stable property values.

-In an effort to increase or stabilize property values in the community, homeowners will have to abide by the strict rules and regulations imposed by the HOA.
+In an effort to increase or stabilize property values in the community, homeowners will have to abide by the strict rules and regulations imposed by the association.

 These rules are outlined in the community’s CC&Rs, bylaws, or governing documents.
 This means that homeowners cannot alter the exterior of their property however they want.
 They have to abide by architectural standards that dictate design schemes, paint colors, and so on.

-In exchange for joining a community, homeowners are required to pay HOA fees each month.
-HOA or condo association fees are used to pay for the upkeep and maintenance of shared common areas.
-It is also used to pay for common utilities such as garbage disposal, water and sewage, and electricity.
-The fees also cover other HOA expenses such as insurance, HOA management fees, and reserve contributions.
+In exchange for joining a community, homeowners must pay HOA fees each month.
+The association uses these fees to pay for the upkeep and maintenance of shared common areas.
+It also uses the money to pay for common utilities such as garbage disposal, water and sewage, and electricity.
+The fees also cover other expenses such as insurance, HOA management fees, and reserve contributions.

 The amount can also be higher if communities have large-scale projects in the pipeline or if the association is trying to replenish its reserve funds.
-The HOA Board prepares an annual budget to determine the amount of HOA fees to be collected.
+The Board prepares an annual budget to determine how much to collect in association fees.